 To print big, you have to scale it down.
 Requirements of certain dimensions will vary according to the program you wish to use, however it’s generally a good idea to use a vector program that allows you to work at a smaller scale, like ½ or ¼ and then having the printer scale it up.

 For best results, try printing a smaller scaled version yourself before sending your final product to the printer.
 This will help you catch any major or minor issues before it’s too late!
-Our quick paper size guide can help you choose specific dimensions when it comes time to test.
+Our quick paper size guide can help you choose specific dimensions when it comes time to test your poster designs.

 In addition to these top 3 requirements, remember to regularly view your work from far away throughout the design process to ensure it has the impact you’re after.